cpcloud/turbocheck/README.md

 ## UPDATE as of June 2nd, 2021

-**`turbocheck` is no longer developed due to its primary data source, https://turbovax.info, shutting down.**
+**`turbocheck` is no longer developed due to its data source, https://turbovax.info, shutting down.**

 ## What is this?